 This course exposes the student to today's marketing principles as they relate to the automotive field.
 Through lectures, practical exercises, and class discussion the student will be made aware of the marketing process, understanding the marketplace and consumers.
-The student will also be able to design a customer driven marketing strategy based on automotive customers' needs.
-Distribution and sale of automotive vehicles and related parts and accessories will also be covered.
+The student will also be able to design a customer-driven marketing strategy based on automotive customers needs.
+Distribution and sale of automotive vehicles and related parts and accessories are topics that are also covered.
 Policies pertaining to wholesale and retail transactions, parts inventory and turnover, service sales, dealership personnel, and warranty.
 (Offered in the fall)